Topic2-Gene-Regulation-Immune-Cells/abT-gdT-cells-Team3/README.md

 3.2 How do peaks (ATAC) cluster together?
 (1.iv.a,b)
     3.2.1 (How) do they differ from cell lineage specific clusters?
 (1.iv.c,d) 3.3 Does the clustering change in respect to effect direciton on gene expression?
-(2.iv.i) 3.4 Do CREs show specific properties within clusters
+(2.iv.i) 3.4 Do CREs show specific properties within clusters?

 ## Dataset and Methods